 Back in the 1980s, Dunn struggled with significantly moving the needle in his solo career, but still found success as a writer.
 When he eventually teamed up with Kix Brooks, the pair's chemistry and a handful of recorded demos landed them a contract with Arista Records.

 They recorded "Boot Scootin' Boogie" for their debut album Brand New Man, and after three No. 1 singles, the pair released it as the fourth single in May 1992.
 It didn't take long to go No. 1.

-So much so, in fact, that it was used every time to set the record for World's Largest Line Dance from 1996-2000.
-When Billy Ray Cyrus released the video for "Achy Breaky Heart" in the same year, it borrowed much of steps from "Boot Scootin' Boogie."
+So much so, that it was used every time to set the record for World's Largest Line Dance from 1996-2000.
+When Billy Ray Cyrus released the video for "Achy Breaky Heart" in the same year, it borrowed many steps from "Boot Scootin' Boogie."
 Together, the two songs helped spread western line dancing across the globe.